Connect with others who understand.

 What Is Bipolar 1 Disorder?

-Bipolar 1 disorder is a mental health condition marked by shifts between episodes of mania and depression.
-During a manic episode, you may feel unusually excited, irritable, or full of energy.
+Bipolar 1 disorder is a mental health condition that causes episodes of mania and depression.
+During mania, you may feel unusually energized, irritable, or overly excited.
+You may also need less sleep than usual.
 These episodes last at least seven days.
-In some cases, manic episodes are intense enough that you need hospitalization.
+In some cases, mania can be severe enough to require a hospital stay.

-Episodes of depression can also occur, and they typically last for at least two weeks.
-You may be in a depressive episode if you’re experiencing feelings of sadness or anxiety or you lose interest in activities you normally enjoy.
+Episodes of depression can also occur, and they typically last for at least two weeks or longer.
+You may be in a depressive episode if you’re experiencing persistent sadness, hopelessness, or a loss of interest in activities you normally enjoy.
+Other symptoms of depression may include trouble with daily activities or thoughts of suicide.

-Having four or more episodes of mania or depression within one year is known as rapid cycling.
+Having four or more episodes of mania or depression within one year is called rapid cycling.
 Some people with bipolar 1 disorder also have depressive episodes with mixed features.
 This means they have both manic and depressive symptoms at the same time.

 Once you’re diagnosed with bipolar 1 disorder, your doctor will work to find the best treatment plan for your needs.
 They’ll use one or more medications to manage your manic and depressive symptoms.
 Your treatment plan will also likely include: